RossaMania/RossaMania/README.md

 ### Fun facts:
 - I've never been married, but I have had a kidney stone.
 - I am a recovering cinephile, but still love movies!
-The last movie I saw was "Mortal Kombat: Scorpion's Revenge"!
+I saw "Ghostbusters: Frozen Empire" in the theater, and enjoyed it!
 - I play Nintendo Switch.
 Currently, I'm playing "Batman: Arkham Trilogy".
 I have 100% completed "Arkham Asylum" on Normal, and am 71% done with "Arkham City"!

 ![ThatsRoss](https://github.com/RossaMania/RossaMania/assets/98660173/fdce143e-caa1-4cf0-8280-db112facebb0)